Skip to content

 A pretty good reconstruction of the data!

-Given the large number of temperature readings, it is also possible to sort ascending and descending using the grade up and grade down functions.
+Given the large number of temperature readings, it would be helpful to know how to sort ascending and descending using the grade up and grade down functions.

 The grade up and grade down functions return indices of elements of its right argument in ascending or descending order.